 Microsoft released Deployment Toolkit 2010 (MDT) earlier today, somewhat sooner than expected.
 The set is designed to ease the burden on those getting ready to deploy Windows 7 and/or Windows Server 2008 R2.

 The release candidate for MDT 2010 was made available in August, and the official release was expected soon after the October 22 launch of the company’s latest desktop and server operating systems.
+Nicholas Kolakowski over at eWeek opines that the bump up is due to the expectation that organizations will be looking to move to Windows 7 ASAP, which seems like a good guess to me.

 According to a post on the Microsoft Deployment Toolkit Team Blog, the set has been in development for over a year and has seen a code change of 70% from Deployment Toolkit 2008.
 New features include deployment share management improvements as well as enhancements to database support and linked deployment share replication.